-Oxford City Council has provided capital loans to OCHL of £13.6 million for the purchase of properties by OCHIL and OCHDL of which £9.4 million was provided in 2018/19.
-Total loans including interest amount to £14.0 million.
+Oxford City Council has provided capital loans to OCHL of £40.4 million for the purchase of properties by OCHIL and undertaking property development by OCHDL of which £13.6 million was provided in previous years.
+Total loans including interest amount to £41.7 million.
 The loans are expected to be repaid in accordance with the cash flow of the Companies and is not expected within the year.
 It has been recorded in the Oxford City Council accounts as a long term debtor.
 There are also a number of debtors and creditors with the Council.
 These creditors and debtors are expected to be settled during the next financial year and are recorded as short term debtors and creditors in the Company and Council accounts.

 Oxford City Council leases vehicles and property to ODSL.
 The vehicles are held as finance leases and therefore appear as debtors in the Council's accounts and as assets and a creditor in the Company accounts; the overall value of these is the same in both entities.
-The total value of the leases at the balance sheet date is £6.2 million.
+The total value of the leases at the balance sheet date is £7.4 million.
 The property is held as operational leases within the Council's accounts and these therefore appear as assets in the Council and as expenditure and income in the ODSL and Council accounts respectively.
 There are also a number of trade debtors and creditors with the Council.
 These creditors and debtors are expected to be settled during the next financial year and are recorded as short term debtors and creditors in the Company and Council accounts.